-The NRI program follows the same principles as Habitat for Humanity's new home construction.
+The NRI Home Repair Program follows the same principles as Habitat for Humanity's new home construction.
 Families are selected based on the following criteria:

 Veteran or Tillicum Resident

-At this time, the NRI service area for Tacoma/Pierce County Habitat for Humanity is exclusive to military veterans (anywhere in Pierce County) or residents of Tillicum.
+At this time, the NRI / home repair service area for Tacoma/Pierce County Habitat for Humanity is exclusive to military veterans (anywhere in Pierce County) or residents of Tillicum.

-The person applying for NRI assistance must own the home on which the repairs will be done.
+The person applying for home-repair assistance must own the home on which the repairs will be done.

 Willingness to Partner

 The family must commit to working a specified number of sweat-equity hours (minimum of 8, total not to exceed 100).
 If the homeowner is not capable of completing the hours on their own, up to 100% can be donated by friends and family.
 Following are some ways sweat-equity hours may be completed: